Home » Recipe Index » Air Fryer Recipes

 Instructions

-1. Peel the silverskin from the back of the ribs then cut the rack into 2-3 sections that fit into your air fryer basket.
+• Peel the silverskin from the back of the ribs then cut the rack into 2-3 sections that fit into the air fryer basket.

-2. Preheat the air fryer to 380 degrees F for 5 minutes.
+• Preheat the air fryer to 380 degrees F.

-3. Meanwhile, in a small bowl, combine paprika, garlic powder, salt, brown sugar, chili powder, and pepper.
-Season both sides of the ribs with the spice mixture bbq spice rub, covering both sides well.
+• Meanwhile, in a small bowl, combine the paprika, garlic powder, salt, brown sugar, chili powder, and pepper.
+Season both sides of the ribs with the bbq spice rub, covering both sides well.

-4. Place the rib sections in the air fryer basket, meat side down, and air fry for 15 minutes.
-Flip the ribs with a pair of tongs and air fry them for an additional 10-12 minutes.
+• Place the rib sections in the air fryer basket, meat side down, and air fry for about 15 to 27 minutes, flipping them halfway through the cooking time.

-5. When the timer is up, open the basket and brush the ribs with BBQ sauce - as much or little as you want.
-Close the air fryer and cook for another 5 minutes.
+• Open the basket and brush the ribs with BBQ sauce — as much or little as you want.
+Close the air fryer and cook them for another 5 minutes.

-6. Remove the ribs and allow them to rest for 5-10 minutes before serving with additional BBQ sauce if desired.
+• Remove the ribs from the air fryer and allow them to rest for 5-10 minutes before serving, with additional BBQ sauce if desired.

 Notes